 The formal opening of the club took place on 13th May; Provost McMaster was in attendance.
 The Port Glasgow Express and the Greenock Telegraph reported on the opening.
 Sir Hugh Shaw Stuart was the first Honorary President of the club, he also gave permission for the club to use the water known as the Compensation Dam, we still enjoy the privilege of fishing it today, but its name for many years now has been the Lower Gryffe.
 The club also has the fishing rights for another two dams, The Harelaw and the Knocknair.
 All three dams are located in the hills above Port Glasgow and Greenock.

-Our membership numbers in recent years has been steadily growing and we currently have around 150 seniors, 45 retired and life members, 25 juniors, some of whom are female.
-The cost of joining the club in 1904 was 1/- and the membership fee was 5/- (5p and 25p) in today's money, nowadays the entry fee is £20 and membership is £28 for seniors.
+Our membership numbers in recent years has been steadily growing and we currently have around 150 seniors, 25 juniors, 45 retired and life members.
+The cost of joining the club in 1904 was 1/- and the membership fee was 5/- (5p and 25p) in today's money, nowadays the entry fee is £20 and membership is £31 for seniors.

 In 2003 the club changed one of its most strictly enforced rules and now accepts membership from people who reside out with Port Glasgow.